jessemonroy650/top-phonegap-mistakes/current-tripping-points.md

 For #6 & #7

  > With the CLI version, if you do not assign a version for your platform OR in ''Phonegap Build'' if you do not set the phonegap-version in config.xml, YOU WILL GET THE LATEST VERSION.
 If you are lucky, your program just works as expected.
-If you are not lucky, you'll get a set of cascasding error.
+If you are not lucky, you'll get a set of cascading error.

  > Luckily for all of us, Holly Schinsky has written a nice blog post to explain it all: